erigontech/erigon/docs/programmers_guide/witness_formal_spec.md

 ## Helper functions

-Helper functions are functions that are used in guards or substitution rules.
+Helper functions are functions that are used in GUARDs or substitution rules.

 Helper functions MUST be pure.
 Helper functions MUST have at least one argument.